-The best way to confirm a pregnancy is through a blood test, as it is possible to detect small amounts of the hormone HCG, which is produced during pregnancy.
-The blood test result indicates pregnancy when the hormone beta-HCG levels are greater than 5.0 mlU / ml.
+The best way to confirm a pregnancy is through a blood test, as it detects small amounts of the hCG hormone produced during pregnancy, with the result being positive when the hormone beta-hCG levels are greater than 5.0 mlU / ml.

-It is recommended that the pregnancy blood test be performed after the delay in menstruation so that the results are more reliable.
-However it can also be performed before the delay, but there is a chance of a false negative result.
-No medical prescription or fasting is required to perform the exam and the result is given within a few hours after the blood collection.
+The pregnancy blood test should be done when your period is late so that the results are more reliable, because any test done before may have a false negative result.
+No medical prescription or fasting is required before the exam and the result is given within a few hours after the blood has been collected.

-HCG stands for chorionic gonadotrophin hormone, which is produced only when the woman is pregnant or has a severe hormonal change that is caused by any disease.
-Usually the beta HCG blood test is only performed when pregnancy is suspected, since the presence of this hormone in the blood is more indicative of pregnancy than the presence of this hormone in urine, which is detected through the pharmacy pregnancy test.
+HCG stands for human chorionic gonadotrophin, which is a hormone produced only when the woman is pregnant or has a severe hormonal change that is caused by a disease.
+The beta hCG blood test is usually only done when pregnancy is suspected, because it is more easily confirmed with the presence of this hormone in the blood than in urine, which is used in over-the-counter pregnancy tests.

 |You are not pregnant - Negative result||Inferior to 5 mlU/ml|

 |4 weeks of pregnancy||5 to 426 mlU/ml|

 7.650 to 229.000 mlU/ml

 |9 to 12 weeks of pregnancy||25.700 to 288.000 mlU/ml|

 |13 to 16 weeks of pregnancy||13.300 to 254.000 mlU/ml|

 |17 to 24 weeks of pregnancy||4.060 to 165.500 mlU/ml|